awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

 **Cache Based on Selected Request Headers**
 Choose **None \(improves caching\)**\.
 For more information about improving caching, see [Increasing the Proportion of Requests that Are Served from CloudFront Edge Caches \(Cache Hit Ratio\)](cache-hit-ratio.md)\.
+**Object Caching**
+MediaPackage sets default `Cache-Control` headers that ensure correct playback behavior\.
+If you want to use those values, choose **Use Origin Cache Headers**\.
+However, you can increase cache times for video segments\.
+For more information about customizing the time that objects stay in the CloudFront cache, see [Object Caching](distribution-web-values-specify.md#DownloadDistValuesObjectCaching) in the [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.
+**Minimum TTL**
+Set to 5 seconds or less, to help prevent serving stale content\.
 **Query String Forwarding and Caching**
 Choose **Forward all, cache based on whitelist**\.
 **Query String Whitelist**
-Specify the letter m as the query string parameter that you want CloudFront to use as the basis for caching\.
-The AWS Elemental MediaPackage response always includes the tag `?m=###` to capture the modified time of the endpoint\.
+Specify `m` as the query string parameter that you want CloudFront to use as the basis for caching\.
+The MediaPackage response always includes the tag `?m=###` to capture the modified time of the endpoint\.
 If content is already cached with a different value for this tag, CloudFront requests a new manifest instead of serving the cached version\.
 If you’re using the time\-shifted viewing functionality in MediaPackage, specify `start` and `end` as additional query string parameters on the cache behavior for manifest requests \(`*.m3u8`, `*.mpd`, and `index.ism/*`\)\.
 This way, content is served that’s specific to the requested time period in the manifest request\.
-For more information about time\-shifted viewing and formatting content start and end request parameters, see [ Time\-shifted Viewing](https://docs.aws.amazon.com/mediapackage/latest/ug/time-shifted.html) in the AWS Elemental MediaPackage User Guide\.
+For more information about time\-shifted viewing and formatting content start and end request parameters, see [ Time\-shifted Viewing](https://docs.aws.amazon.com/mediapackage/latest/ug/time-shifted.html) in the *AWS Elemental MediaPackage User Guide*\.
-**Object Caching**
-MediaPackage sets default `Cache-Control` headers that ensure correct playback behavior\.
-If you want to use those values, choose Use Origin Cache Headers\.
-However, you can increase cache times for video segments\.
-For more information about customizing the time that objects stay in the CloudFront cache, see [Object Caching](distribution-web-values-specify.md#DownloadDistValuesObjectCaching) in the [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md) topic\.
-**Error Caching Minimum TTL**
-Set to 5 seconds or less, to help prevent serving stale content\.

 1. Choose **Create**\.

-1. If your endpoint is not a Microsoft Smooth endpoint, choose **Create Behavior**, and then repeat these steps to create a second cache behavior\.
+1. If your endpoint is not a Microsoft Smooth Streaming endpoint, choose **Create Behavior**, and then repeat these steps to create a second cache behavior\.

-### Step 4: Use CloudFront to Serve the Live Stream Channel<a name="live-streaming-with-mediapackage-serve-channel"></a>
+### Step 4: Use CloudFront to serve the live stream channel<a name="live-streaming-with-mediapackage-serve-channel"></a>

 After you create the distribution, add the origins, and create the cache behaviors, you can serve the live stream channel using CloudFront\.
 Content requests from viewers are routed to the correct MediaPackage endpoints based on the settings that you configured for the cache behaviors\.